 Food & Beverage Venture Capital

-We want to hear from innovative brands that offer both food and beverage products together, or progressive food brands (Please note as of Jan 2019 we’re not investing in beverage-only brands).
+CPG or FMCG?
+Whatever you call it, we want to hear from innovative brands that offer both food and beverage products together, or progressive food brands (Please note as of Jan 2019 we’re not investing in beverage-only brands).

 The list below should give you a flavour of where we think the action is.